graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 continue as normal.

 We must execute the plan passing the relevant information.
-Note that, if we have any, our counterparts will be doing this too, in parallel, and the plan should bundle all these calls together so that only one request needs to be made to the underlying data store.
+Note that, if we have any, our counterparts will be doing this too, in parallel, and the plan should batch all these calls together into a `Batch` so that only one request needs to be made to the underlying data store.

 If executing the plan results in an error, throw the error.
 Otherwise we should wrap the result up into a object (keeping track of all the previous values too (see the parent object), perhaps using their plan id?) which we then pass